gabegm/gabegm.github.io/about.md

 [Predicting market turnover](https://github.com/gabegm/Predict-Market-Turnover)

-I built a predictive model to predict the turnover for the Bundesliga season 17/18.
+I built a predictive model to predict the turnover for the Bundesliga season 17/18 for a candidate test.

 [Data Driven Automated Algorithmic Trading](https://github.com/gabegm/Data-Driven-Automated-Algorithmic-Trading)

-I built an automated algorithm to trade the markets.
+For my thesis project, I built an automated algorithm to trade the markets.

 [Shopping Cart](https://github.com/gabegm/ShoppingCart)